aws-amplify/docs/docs/cli/auth/admin.md

 description: Learn how to expose Administrative actions for your Cognito User Pool to your end user applications.
 ---

-Admin Actions allow you to execute queries against users and groups in your Cognito user pool.
+Admin Actions allow you to execute queries and operations against users and groups in your Cognito user pool.

 For example, the ability to list all users in a Cognito User Pool may provide useful for the administrative panel of an app if the logged-in user is a member of a specific Group called "Admins".